braze-inc/braze-docs/_docs/_user_guide/engagement_tools/testing/multivariant_testing/create_multivariate_campaign.md

 ## Things to know

 {% alert important %}
-Making edits to messages after your experiment begins will result in invalidated test results.<br><br>
+Making edits to messages after your experiment begins will result in invalidated test results.

-- If your experiment is in mid-send and you edit the message, all future messages will be cancelled and no test results will be available.<br><br>
+- If your experiment is in mid-send and you edit the message, all future messages will be cancelled and no test results will be available.
 - If your experiment is completed and you edit the message post-send, the test will be considered invalid and the experiment results analytics page on the dashboard will be lost or removed.
 {% endalert %}